mmmattleung/Data-strutures-and-algorithm/How to solve problem.md

 ## Introduction

-Solving problem is of the most important skills you can learn and imporving as a person solver is a lifelong challenge.
+Solving problem is one of the most important skills you can learn and imporving as a person solver is a lifelong challenge.